dartmouth-dltg/aspace_sitemap/README.md

 # Google currently allows up to 50000 urls or up to a 50MB file size.
 AppConfig[:aspace_sitemap_limit] = 50000
 ```
-2) Set the base url for where you will place the sitemaps and sitempa index file
+2) Set the base url for where you will place the sitemaps and sitemap index file
 ```
 # set the base url *with* a trailing slash
 AppConfig[:aspace_sitemap_baseurl] = "https://library.dartmouth.edu/sitemaps/"